tornqvist/jazzon/README.md

   .then(result => console.log(result)); // => {"first": "Hello world!", "second": "Hello Joe!"}
 ```

 Jazzon also supports async plugins.
 Under the hood, jazzon is using [co](https://github.com/tj/co) so anything that co can handle jazzon can handle.
-As so, a plugin may return a Promise, generator, generator function, function, object or array.
+As so, other than just plain strings, a plugin may return a Promise, generator, generator function, function, object or array.
 Due to the awesome nature of co, objects and arrays may contain nestled objects/arrays containing Promises or any of the other supported types.
 See some of the plugins for examples of how this is achieved.

 ### Availible plugins

 - [jazzon-uuid](https://github.com/tornqvist/jazzon-uuid) *Generates a UUID*
 - [jazzon-import](https://github.com/tornqvist/jazzon-import) *Import other files in place*
+- [jazzon-faker](https://github.com/tornqvist/jazzon-faker) *Generate fake data using faker*
+- [jazzon-lodash](https://github.com/tornqvist/jazzon-lodash) *Use some lodash goodness with jazzon*
+- [jazzon-repeat](https://github.com/tornqvist/jazzon-repeat) *Repeat given value n number of times*

 To add your own plugin, add it to the list and make a pull request.